loading

 Installing a Drop Ceiling

-• Creates a noticeable reduction in airborne and some impact noise
+• Helps reduce both airborne and some impact noise

 Double Layer Drywall Installation

-• Improves reduction of airborne noise such as voices and TV
+• Improves the reduction of airborne noise such as voices and TV

 • Helps limit low-frequency sounds when combined with damping compounds like Green Glue